CharlGottschalk/approvejs/README.md

 ---

 ApproveJs doesn't automatically attach itself to input change events or form submit events.
 It also doesn't manipulate the DOM for you by automatically displaying errors.
-This allows you to handle validation how you want.
+This allows you to automate validation how you want.

-ApproveJs exposes a single method, `value()` and leaves you to decide when a value is validated and how errors are displayed.
+With a single method (`approve.value()`), you can decide how to handle validation.

-Using ApproveJs, you can automate validation however you please.

 If you like to be in control or have a little OCD like me, ApproveJs is for you.

-ApproveJS is also easily extended with [custom tests](http://charlgottschalk.co.za/projects/approvejs/docs/master/custom-tests).
+ApproveJs is also easily extended with [custom tests](https://charlgottschalk.github.io/approvejs/custom-tests).

 ---